Bailout Stigma: Proof of Theorem

 where the strict inequality follows from $\hat\t < \t_0$ and $\E[ \t | \t \in (a, b)]$ is increasing in $b$ for all $0 \le a \le b \le 1$, and the last equality follows from the regularity condition that $2\E[ \t | \t \in (a, b)] - \E[ \t | \t \le a]$ is increasing in $a$ for all $0 \le a \le b \le 1$. $\square$

-\subsection{Proof of Theorem \ref{thm:delay}}
+\section{Proof of Theorem \ref{thm:delay}}

+The existence result and the required condition for $p_g$' are established in Proposition \ref{Aprop:DS_high} in Online Appendix.
+Here, we focus on the characterization of equilibria.
 As before, let $\mu_g$ and $\mu_m$ respectively denote the fractions of types $\t\le\hat\t$ that sell to the government and to the market in $t=1$, and let $\bar\t_g$ and $\bar\t_m$ denote their average values.
 Obviously, (\ref{eq:feas2}) must continue to hold.
 Let $p_m$ be the market price for the asset in $t=1$, and let $p_2^g$ and $p_2^m$ respectively denote the $t = 2$ prices for those that sold to the government and those that did not.
 Note that $p_2^m$ applies to those that sold to the market in $t=1$ and to those that held out, since $t=2$ cannot distinguish them.

 We wish to prove that $\hat\t=\t_0$, $\t_2= p_g+S$, and $\mu_g > 0$.
 There are two possible cases: $\hat{\t}_g>\hat{\t}$ and $\hat{\t}_g = \hat{\t}$, and we treat them separately.
 (Recall by definition $\hat{\t}_g\ge\hat{\t}$.)